 Gorgeous World Heritage–listed Vallée de Mai is one of only two places in the world where the rare coco de mer palm grows in its natural state (the other being nearby Curieuse Island).
-It's also a birding hot spot: watch for the endemic Seychelles bulbul, the lovely blue pigeon, the Seychelles warbler and the endangered black parrot, of which there are between 500 and 900 left in the wild.
+It's also a birding hotspot: watch for the endemic Seychelles bulbul, the lovely blue pigeon, the Seychelles warbler and the endangered black parrot, of which there are between 520 and 900 left in the wild.
 It's a real slice of Eden.
-Last tickets sold at 4.30pm.

-There are free guided visits at 9am and 2pm, but we recommend taking a private guide for a 1½- to two-hour guided walk through the forest – you'll miss so much if you go it alone.
+There are free guided visits at 9am and 2pm, but we recommend taking a private guide for a 1½- to two-hour guided walk (Rs 1000 per group) through the forest – you'll miss so much if you go it alone.

 There's an informative visitor centre, cafe and excellent shop on-site.